What do I need to know?

 Support for your search

-If you are a care leaver or the descendant of a care leaver there are some organisations you can contact for advice and help in your research different services cater for different circumstances.
-Visit the Guide to accessing Victorian Care Leaver and Adoption records for more details.
+If you are a care leaver or the descendant of a care leaver there are some organisations you can contact for advice and help in your research different services cater for different circumstances. view the Guide to accessing Victorian Child Welfare and Adoption Records for more details.